activeloopai/deeplake/CONTRIBUTING.md

   pass

-def test_local_storage(local_storage: StorageProvider):
+def test_memory_storage(memory_storage: StorageProvider):
-  # this test will run only once with a local storage provider. if the `--local` option is not provided,
+  # this test will run only once with a memory storage provider. if the `--memory-skip` option is provided,
   # this test will be skipped.
   pass
 ```